Township to Open Tennis Courts within Social Distancing Limits

 The opening of the courts will be done in compliance with social distancing guidelines by removing nets on courts next to each other to keep participant numbers to a minimum.
 Tennis courts with a two-court system will have one net removed, while three-court systems will have the center net removed.
 At this time, no programs or court reservations will be offered.

 The Woodlands Township Board of Directors held a videoconference meeting on Wednesday, April 22, 2020.
 The Board discussed a variety of matters related to COVID-19 including the plans for phased re-opening as laid out by the White House and Governor Greg Abbott, nonprofit needs in the community, new additions to the Help Our Heroes initiative, efforts to reopen Parks and Recreation services and more.
-The meeting video is available for viewing online.
-The news release and presentation links can be found here.
+The meeting video is available for viewing online

 The Woodlands Township Board of Directors gave approval to Chairman Gordy Bunch to send a letter opposing the Harris County Judge Lina Hidalgo’s Order regarding mandatory face cover.
 A fine of $1,000 for non-compliance is in the Order.
 The Woodlands residents who live in the Village of Creekside Park, which is located in Harris County, are under this Order.
 Please see letter here.